Mummy: Treatment of ancient mummies in modern times

-During the 19th century, following the discovery of the first tombs and artifacts in Egypt, egyptology was a huge fad in Europe, especially in Victorian England.
+During the 19th century, following the discovery of the first tombs and artifacts in Egypt, egyptology became popular in Europe, especially in Victorian England.
 European aristocrats would occasionally entertain themselves by purchasing mummies, having them unwrapped, and holding observation sessions.
 The pioneer of this kind of entertainment in Britain was Thomas Pettigrew known as "Mummy" Pettigrew due to his work.
 Such unrolling sessions destroyed hundreds of mummies, because the exposure to the air caused them to disintegrate.

-The use of mummies as fuel for locomotives was documented by Mark Twain (likely as a joke or humor), but the truth of the story remains debatable.
+While mummies were used in medicine, some researchers have brought into question these other uses such as making paper and paint, fueling locomotives and fertilizing land.
+The use of mummies as fuel for locomotives was documented by Mark Twain, likely humorously, but the truth of the story remains debatable.
 During the American Civil War, mummy-wrapping linens were said to have been used to manufacture paper.
 Evidence for the reality of these claims is still equivocal.
 Researcher Ben Radford reports that, in her book The Mummy Congress, Heather Pringle writes: "No mummy expert has ever been able to authenticate the story ...
 Twain seems to be the only published source – and a rather suspect one at that".
 Pringle also writes that there is no evidence for the "mummy paper" either.
-Radford also says that many journalists have not done a good job with their research, and while it is true that mummies were often not shown respect in the 1800s, there is no evidence for this rumor.
+Radford says that many journalists have not done a good job with their research, and while it is true that mummies were often not shown respect in the 1800s, there is no evidence for this rumor.

-While mummies were used in medicine, some researchers have brought into question these other uses such as making paper and paint, fueling locomotives and fertilizing land.

 In popular culture

-A 2023 report by CNN revealed that a number of museums in Britain were rethinking how they described their displays of ancient Egyptian human remains, known as "mummies," in order to emphasize that these individuals were once living people.
-The museums started using terms such as "mummified person" or the individual's name instead of "mummy."
-The shift in language was also intended to distance the display of mummies from their depiction in popular culture, which often "undermined their humanity" by depicting them as supernatural monsters and perpetuating the notion of a "mummy's curse."
+A 2023 report by CNN revealed that a number of museums in Britain were rethinking how they described their displays of ancient Egyptian human remains, known as "mummies", in order to emphasize that these individuals were once living people.
+The museums started using terms such as "mummified person" or the individual's name instead of "mummy".
+The shift in language was also intended to distance the display of mummies from their depiction in popular culture, which often "undermined their humanity" by depicting them as supernatural monsters and perpetuating the notion of a "mummy's curse".
 The change in language is part of a larger effort by museums to address historical bias and reflect on the way they represent the past to audiences.
 The British Museum, for example, has not banned the use of the term "mummy" in its displays, but has started to use alternative terminology such as "mummified remains" and including the individual's name when known.